Private carryover availability in 2019-20

 - Private carryover is a form of insurance that is available to boost allocations in dry years.

-- Private carryover will be announced when minimum opening irrigation allocations in April are 50% or less.
+- Private carryover will be announced when minimum opening irrigation allocations in April are 50 percent or less.

 - When carryover is granted you can carryover any unused water on your account, up to 20 percent of the volume of Class 3 water access entitlements you hold.